Call 24/7 Free Consult (888) 782-9090

 WINNING IS WHAT WE DO.
 CARING IS WHO WE ARE.

-What We Will Do For You in a Car Accident
+What Our Car Accident Attorneys Will Do For You

-• Reserve your PIP insurance benefits to pay your medical bills and lost wages
+• PIP insurance benefits: We’ll reserve your Personal Injury Protection benefits to cover your medical bills and lost wages.

-• Assist you in getting your car repaired or replaced
+• Vehicle assistance: Our team will help you navigate the process of getting your car repaired or replaced.

-• Our top attorneys negotiate with the insurance company to get you top results
+• Expert negotiations: A top car accident lawyer in Kentucky will negotiate with the insurance company to get you the best results.

 clients_img1